When is Narcos: Mexico season 2 released? What’s going to happen?

 Who will star in Narcos: Mexico season 2?

-Scoot McNairy (Argo, 12 Years A Slaves) stars as agent Walt Breslin, a DEA agent introduced in following the dying of Kiki Camarena.
-McNairy was the thriller narrator for the whole thing of season one, earlier than his identification was revealed on the finish of the finale.
+Scoot McNairy (Argo, 12 Years A Slave) stars as agent Walt Breslin, a DEA agent introduced in following the demise of Kiki Camarena.
+McNairy was the thriller narrator for the whole thing of season one, earlier than his id was revealed on the finish of the finale.

 -